itsnoterke/itsnoterke/README.md

-- Hi, I’m Zhanerke
+- Hi, It’s Zhanerke
-- I’m interested in Computer Sciences,
+- Interested in CS, Data Science and Web Development
 - Currently studying Data Science and Analytics in HKPU
 - You can reach me out by email: zbeisetay@gmail.com